apolovyi/apolovyi-web/README.md

-# My Portfolio Website
+# Welcome to My Personal Portfolio Website

+This platform is designed to showcase my work, projects, case studies, and provide information about myself.

+## Why Next.js?

+I chose Next.js because it is a powerful React framework with Server-Side Rendering, which enhances SEO and helps us get discovered on Google.
+Additionally, Next.js allows us to build a full back-end and create blazing-fast websites with benefits like image optimization.

+## Why Tailwind CSS?

+Tailwind CSS is a framework that significantly reduces styling efforts.
+It provides low-level CSS classes that can be directly embedded into HTML, streamlining the design process.

 ---
-## Description

-My personal portfolio website.
-It is a unique way to showcase your work and let others know about yourself.
-It’s like an evergreen platform for your projects, case studies, and information about you.
-However, Why why did i choose Next.js?
-Because it is a React framework with Server-Side Rendering, which is good for SEO (Good for us if we get found on Google, right?).

-Also, Next.js helps us build a full back-end & blazing-fast websites along with benefits such as Image optimization.

-Why tailwindcss?
-Because TailwindCSS is a framework which reduces a lot of styling efforts.
-It has low level CSS classes that you can directly embed into the HTML code.

----
 ## Technologies & libraries

-Since i integrated some of my project into my website i'll i mention most of technologies & libraries that i used.

 - Next.js
 - Nodejs
 - TypeScript
 - Tailwind CSS
-- framer-motion
-- Google API
-- cookie-cutter
-- react-leaflet
 - Vercel Analytics